 The Hampton Center, located at 1501 W. Silver Springs Blvd. in Ocala, first opened in 1996.
 A new center re-opened in 2004 with a focus on health occupations.
 The center includes three classrooms, a computer lab and dedicated labs for its health education programs.
 Academic programs offered at Hampton Center include the Associate in Science in Physical Therapist Assistant and an Applied Technology Diploma in Dental Assisting.
 Students may build on the Dental Assisting Diploma to earn an Associate in Science in Dental Assisting Technology and Management.
 This degree has three options in Dental Practice Management, Education and Marketing.
-This center is an alternate testing site for the PERT, TABE, HESI, CLEP and F-BAT.
+This center is an alternate testing site for the PERT, TABE, HESI, CLEP and F-BAT, which requires pre-scheduling through the Testing Center.

 The Marion County Health Department dental clinic is conveniently located in West Ocala at the Hampton Center.
 This unique partnership between CF and the health department provides a broad range of dental services to ages 0-20, while serving as a clinical site for the CF Dental Assisting program.
+The clinic also offers an evening clinic twice a month on Mondays for adult care.